kaestro/algorithms_v2/Readme.md

 1. write where the problem is from ex) leetcode.com/abcdefg
+    * you may add name of the question too
 2. write down what type of algorithm you've used to solve it ex) dijkstra's algorithm
 3. write down date: